 - If you are using Windows, then you require installing WAMP (Windows, Apache, MySQL, and PHP).

 - If you are using Linux, then you require installing LAMP (Linux, Apache, MySQL, and PHP).

 - If you are using MAC, then you require installing MAMP (Macintosh, Apache, MySQL, and PHP).

 - Or you can also install XAMPP, which is Multi-platform and came with (Apache, MariaDB, PHP, and Perl).

 - WordPress is compatible with PHP 5.2+ and MySQL 5.0 +

-WordPress is free and an open source platform under the GNU General Public License (GPL), and you can download it directly from WordPress official website.
-You can also open https://wordpress.org/download/ link directly to download WordPress.
+WordPress is free and an open-source platform under the GNU General Public License (GPL), and you can download it directly from WordPress official website.
+You can also open the https://wordpress.org/download/ link directly to download WordPress.

 - First, you required extracting downloaded WordPress and upload into your localhost or web server project folder.

 - You required to open your web browser and navigate the URL of WordPress folder path (In case of localhost URL will be http://localhost/wordpress_project_folder_name).